arnaudlacour/katacoda/README.md

-# Interactive Katacoda Scenarios for Ping Directory
+# Interactive Katacoda Scenarios
+This repository contains self-paced scenario that allow to discover the Ping Identity product line or specific features